IvySingh-1/Healthy_Souls/README.md

 # Healthy Souls

-**Healthy Souls** is a web application designed to help users manage and track their personal finances.
-The app allows users to record expenses, categorize them, and visualize their spending through charts and reports.
-It provides a clean and intuitive user interface for managing everyday expenses and financial data.
+**Healthy Souls** is a web application designed to help patients and doctors to manage and track their past medical history.
+The app allows users to check symptoms thereby facilitating doctors in a more accurate observation.
+It provides a clean and intuitive user interface for managing records.

 ---